Is It Worth the (Environmental) Cost? Limited Evidence for Temporal Adaptation via Continuous Training

-\section{Training Setup}
+\subsection{Training Setup}

+We fine-tune and test our models on the \textsc{TweetEval} (Section~\ref{ssec:tweeteval}) separately per task, using the official splits.
+For \textsc{Grimm}, we use the official training and test splits and hold out 10\% of training data as validation, stratifying on the target class distribution.

-We finetune our models on the \textsc{TweetEval} (Section~\ref{ssec:tweeteval}) and \textsc{ToxiGen} (Section~\ref{ssec:hatespeech}) datasets.
-We use the same training budget and hyperparameter setup for all the models.
-We retrieve pretrained models and tokenizers from the HuggingFace Hub \citep{wolf-etal-2020-transformers}.
-We set a maximum sequence length of 256, batch size of 32, and peak learning rate of 0.00002 with linear warmup scheduling, increasing it during 10\% of the total training steps.
-On \textsc{ToxiGen}, we train for a maximum of 3 epochs, on \textsc{TweetEval}, for a maximum of 10.
-We evaluate every 500 steps and use the checkpoint with the best validation loss for testing.
-For \textsc{TweetEval}, we repeat experiments on 5 initialization seeds.
+For a fair comparison, we use the same training budget and hyperparameter setup for all the models.
+We use pretrained models and tokenizers from the HuggingFace Hub \citep{wolf-etal-2020-transformers}.
+RoBERTa and BERTweet \textsc{base} and \textsc{large} variants count 110M and 335M learnable parameters, respectively.
+Hyper-parameters are reported in Table~\ref{tab:hparams}.
+We use the checkpoint with the best validation loss for testing.
+Note that best models were always achieved before 10 epochs.
+We repeat experiments on 5 different initialization seeds.